florian/florian.github.io/_posts/2018-08-25-federated-learning-firefox.md

 After 40 iterations, less than one day of optimization, the loss of the treatment group is significantly below the loss of the control groups.
 The second goal of the study was thus reached.

-{% include img.html url="loss-smooth5.png" description="The reported loss over time" %}
+{% include img.html url="loss-smooth5.png" description="Rolling average of reported loss over the last 5 iterations" %}

 After the optimization process ended, an evaluation phase began to determine how well the new model works.
 This is equivalent to the testing phase in machine learning.